-If you have ever been frustrated by not knowing how to get your team to take on higher duty tasks, and become more self-managing, then these Team Pillars could be the answer.
+Are you frustrated at not knowing how to get your team to take on higher duty tasks, and become more self-managing?
+Then these Team Pillars could be the answer.

 Have you ever taken your team, away from the workplace, to hang off ropes on the side of a mountain ... expecting this type of activity will bring you closer together and build the foundation for better teamwork and performance back in the workplace?